 Payment processing failures

 Churn can be involuntary due to payment failure due to an expired credit card, a change in the customer’s banking details, or insufficient funds.
-Unfortunately, many subscription businesses have little know-how to control involuntary churn.
+Unfortunately, many subscription companies have little know-how to control involuntary churn.
 As a result, they lose the chance to sell directly without engaging intermediaries, even if the end customers are eager to use their products.

 Solution: You can effectively arrest involuntary churn by using robust, secure subscription management and billing platforms like Recurly, which has features that allow updating accounts, automatic retries in case of payment failure, and more.
 Furthermore, by introducing dunning campaigns, you can also request your customers to update their payment methods in a timely manner and cancel out involuntary dropouts by a large fraction.